doctorlloyd/WeatherApplication/README.md

 # WeatherApplication

-The weather application is using JetPack Compose.
+1. The weather application is using JetPack Compose. <br/>
-The weather API is Open Weather.
+2. The weather API is Open Weather.<br/>
-Using MVVM architecture dev pattern.
+3. Using MVVM architecture dev pattern.